footnotes, appendices and apparatus to the anatomy

 Solomon talks glumly of shutting down.
 He is at or past retirement age, and he can no longer cope with it.
 In the morning when he opens up he darts as quickly as he is able in between the toppling boxes of books and secretes himself in the back office where he frets over more immediate and tractable problems of emendation, keeping the shop at a mental remove for as much of his day as he can.

 But I encourage him to continue, to put it right.
-Or rather, of course if he wants to shut up shop and retire then he should, but he should put it in order first, wind it down like a good administrator.
+Or rather, if he wants to shut up shop and retire then he should, but he should put it in order first, wind it down like a good administrator.
 I argue that his proof-reading and re-reading projects are spun from the shop, the shop is his lock of wool.
 It provides not just the economic but also the material base of his work; the library is generated from the lump or mass down below.
 It is a system, a machine.
 The uncertain progress of his various reading tasks I put down to the inefficient working of that machine.

 We therefore agree that I will contribute some of my time - a couple of afternoons a week - to setting it all in some sort of order for him.
 I look forward to running increasingly fine filters over the stock, chucking some out, gifting others to charity shops, shrinking the rest gradually into the shelves; perhaps I will set up an online inventory of the best books, rationalise the taxonomy, alphabetise the stock, introduce some sort of grading by height.
 I can imagine the tidy-minded pleasure of selling a book and filling the gap on the shelf with something from the piles on the floor.